Government cannot reject tender applications purely on race: SCA

 State-owned companies cannot disqualify prospective contractors who are not majority black-owned without first considering the price and proposition of the tender.

-This is the gist of the judgment of the Supreme Court of Appeal (SCA) on Monday.
+This is the gist of a judgment of the Supreme Court of Appeal (SCA) on Monday.

+The court declared that the preferential procurement regulations, promulgated by the minister of finance in 2017, were invalid.

 AfriBusiness, now known as Sakeliga, had challenged the validity of the regulations and argued that the minister had exceeded his powers by promulgating regulations which provide for pre-qualification criteria for tenderers contracting for government tenders.